ric2b/Vivaldi-browser/chromium/docs/website/site/developers/testing/instrumented-libraries-for-dynamic-tools/index.md

 call into system-installed third-party shared libraries, which were not built with the appropriate instrumentation.
 This is a problem:

 *   bugs in third-party libraries, which may affect Chromium, go undetected,
 *   certain Chromium bugs may go undetected (e.g. passing an invalid buffer to third-party code),
 *   MemorySanitizer generates lots of bogus reports, which makes it unusable.
     This happens because MSan doesn't recognize any memory initialization which happens in uninstrumented code.

 To avoid this issue, we've made it possible to make Chromium use sanitizer-instrumented versions of third-party DSOs.
-By setting a GYP flag, you can either have them built from source during Chromium build, or download pre-built binaries from Google Storage.
+By setting a GN flag, you can either have them built from source during Chromium build, or download pre-built binaries from Google Storage.
 The list contains ~50 third-party packages, which should cover most of the DSO dependencies of Chrome and tests